JeremieLitzler/vueschool-course/course-vue-router-4-for-everyone.md

 Without the `#`, it uses the HTML5 native web history feature.

-The drawback of `#` mode has a bad impact on SEO, so prefer not using it for public applications.
+The drawback of `#` mode has a bad impact on SEO, so prefer not using it for public applications (but SPAs are not good for SEO either, BTW.
+[See Nuxt framework](course-nuxt-js-3-fundamentals.md)).

 So in Vue applications, use `createWebHistory`, which is the HTML5 mode.